Overview

 What’s at Stake: Hot-Button Cases Expected for the Next Court

-In the section below you can find details about six important cases that will come before the court next year.
+In the section below you can find details about important cases that could come before the court next year.
 Expand each section for more details on each issue.

 Home Rule